Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Buy shares of a Swiss ETF with Swiss Brokers

 Since it is free for these ETFs, FlowBank is the cheapest broker to buy Swiss ETFs.
-After Flowbank, Yuh is the cheapest for small operations, while Swissquote is the most affordable broker for large operations.
-FlowBank, Yuh, and FlowBank can be significantly cheaper than the other brokers.
+After Flowbank, Saxo, Yuh, and Neon are the most reasonable for small operations, while Swissquote is the most affordable broker for large operations.
+FlowBank, Saxo, Neon, Yuh, and FlowBank can be significantly cheaper than the other brokers.

 Buy shares of European ETFs with a Swiss broker